 Want to find your fitness goal?

-Read books about fitness and health, watch YouTube videos, talk to experts, and then create a program that’s for you—not a 21-year-old body builder.
+Read books about fitness and health, watch YouTube videos, talk to experts, and then create a program that’s for you—not a 21-year-old bodybuilder.
 Also, you don’t have to lift weights.
-Find something you enjoy and challenges you physically at the same time.
+Find something you enjoy and challenge you physically at the same time.